cocoaheadssthlm/cocoaheadssthlm.github.io/README.md

 1. Clone the repo and make sure you've got Ruby and bundler installed. macOS system Ruby should suffice, otherwise `brew install ruby23` will get you there. `gem install bundler` installs bundler.
+2. Fetch Ruby dependencies with `bundle install`.
-2. Run `bundle exec jekyll serve` to get a local HTTP server hosting the site, keeping up with changes.
+3. Run `bundle exec jekyll serve` to get a local HTTP server hosting the site, keeping up with changes.

 ## Contributing